Bergen Special Needs Counselor Charged With Sexually Assaulting Underage Student

 Ellen Terpening of Fair Lawn remained held Wednesday in the Bergen County Jail pending a detention hearing.

-Terpening, who state records list as a substance abuse counselor with the Bergen County Special Services School District, worked at the Gateway High School on Main Street in Hackensack.
+Terpening, who state records list as a substance abuse counselor with the Bergen County Special Services School District, works at the Gateway High School on Main Street in Hackensack.

 She's charged with aggravated sexual assault on a victim between 13 and 16 years old while in a supervisory position in connection with two alleged incidents from September 2016, criminal records show.